tinygo-org/tinygo-site/content/docs/reference/microcontrollers/nano-33-ble.md

 Nordic Semiconductor's SoftDevice (s140v7) must be flashed first to enable use of [bluetooth](https://github.com/tinygo-org/bluetooth) on this board.

-SoftDevice overwrites original bootloader and flashing method described above is not avalable anymore.
+SoftDevice overwrites original bootloader and flashing method described above is not available anymore.
 Instead, please use [debug]({{<ref "../../guides/debugging.md">}}) probe and flash your code with `nano-33-ble-s140v7` target.